Diary/notebook of Herbert Stanley Geldard - Part 2

 Men.
 It is said that they lacked initiative

-but pushed ford. without fear of death.
+but pushed for,d without fear of death.

-On reaching our objective they "sat"
+On reaching an objective they "sat"

 till given another task.